The Longevity Lifter: A Strength Program for Your 40s, 50s, and Beyond

 In the Houston area (Friendswood, Clear Lake, League City, Webster, Pasadena), your alternatives are:

-• Gold's Gym—standard commercial gym, entry-level equipment, no medical backing
+• Mid-tier franchise gyms—standard commercial gym, entry-level equipment, no medical backing

-• Planet Fitness—budget franchise, limited heavy equipment, not designed for serious lifting
+• Budget franchise gyms—limited heavy equipment, not designed for serious lifting

-• Anytime Fitness—24-hour access, small footprint, equipment limited for strength programs
+• Low-cost 24-hour franchises—24-hour access, small footprint, equipment limited for strength programs

-WEF combines the equipment quality of Life Time with physician oversight, integrated recovery services, and a longevity-focused philosophy.
+WEF combines premium equipment quality with licensed personal trainers, integrated recovery services, an on-site clinical partner (Elite Aesthetic MD), and a longevity-focused philosophy.
 For someone serious about extending healthspan, it's the only choice in the trade area.

 How to Get Started: Your Membership Tiers Explained